-Lawrence Kline, DO, is a board-certified pulmonologist who specializes in treating breathing and sleep disorders such as sleep apnea.
+Lawrence Kline, DO, is a pulmonologist who specializes in treating breathing and sleep disorders such as sleep apnea.

 As an associate professor at UC San Diego School of Medicine, Dr. Kline also trains medical students, residents and fellows.
 Dr. Kline has extensive experience practicing medicine in the San Diego area and is the former director of pulmonary critical care and sleep medicine at Scripps Clinic.

 He is a presidential appointee to US Mexico Border Health Commission and received the Ohtli Award from the Mexico Ministry of Foreign Affairs.
 This is one of the highest awards given by the government of Mexico to those who have dedicated their professional lives to advancing the prosperity and quality of life of Mexican-American and Latino communities.